Most Difficult Treks in Nepal: What’s Truly the Hardest?

 What is the most difficult teahouse trek in Nepal?

-Three Passes Trek in the Everest region is widely considered the most difficult teahouse based trek.
+The Three Passes Trek in the Everest region is widely considered the most difficult teahouse trek in Nepal due to its altitude, long duration, and three high mountain passes.

 Is Three Passes Trek harder than Everest Base Camp Trek?